workframes/Rolly/README.md

   * https://www.rolimons.com/api/activity

 > **How do I get it?**
-* Simply get the model from roblox. https://www.roblox.com/library/10393564814/Roli-Module
+* Simply get the model from Roblox. https://www.roblox.com/library/10393564814/Roli-Module

 > **How do I use it?**